erickaugustor/Data-Scientist/README.md

-# udacity
+# Udacity

-Projects developed for the Udacity Course
+Projects developed for the Udacity Course.
+✨ Data Scientist Nanodegree.